Always remember that employees and employers have a shared legal duty to ensure workplace safety.

 So, when you're training new staff, make sure that they understand that creating hazards in the workplace isn't just stupid - it's criminal too.
 Ideally, every organisation wants to establish a culture where each individual feels responsible for the health and safety of themselves and their colleagues.
 You can find some useful advice on creating this positive health and safety culture here.

-During your your induction training programme it is worth including reference to Effective Software, particularly as the software is designed to enable employee involvement in workplace health and safety measures.
+During your your induction training programme it is worth including reference to Engage EHS, particularly as the software is designed to enable employee involvement in workplace health and safety measures.
 Employees can report issues and risks, while also seeing that a transparent system of following up and action is in place.
 You can see what the software is like to use with a free demo, or contact us if you have any questions.